Fred Karno: Legacy

 The American writer Trav S.D., author of No Applause, Just Throw Money: The Book That Made Vaudeville Famous, has proclaimed Crump's biography as "definitive, full of original primary research and then digested and turned into perceptive and entertaining prose", adding "there is a tendency to restrict Karno mentally to the British music hall in which he was so central, and to associate him almost entirely with his two best known creative progeny (Chaplin and Laurel).
-But that doesn’t do him enough justice.
+But that doesn't do him enough justice.
 Given the minor fact that between them Chaplin and Laurel largely wrote the rules for screen comedy, it might be well to think of Karno as a Socrates to their Aristotle and Xenophon.
 In that respect, he has hands over all of 20th century culture.
-Crump’s strongly worded formulation is the one we should all now go by, calling Karno “the most significant exponent of sketch comedy and physical slapstick the stage has ever seen”.
+Crump's strongly worded formulation is the one we should all now go by, calling Karno "the most significant exponent of sketch comedy and physical slapstick the stage has ever seen".

 Karno's houseboat, the Astoria, on the River Thames at Hampton, Middlesex, is now used as a recording studio by Pink Floyd's David Gilmour.

 On 30 September 2012, the Music Hall Guild of Great Britain and America unveiled a commemorative blue plaque to Karno at his former studios at 38 Southwell Road, Camberwell, in south London.

 Karno's role in Charlie Chaplin's rise to fame was highlighted in the biopic Chaplin (1992), where Karno was played by British actor John Thaw.
 The film included a brief routine based on Karno's sketch Mumming Birds.
+The sketch, known as A Night in an English Music Hall when Chaplin performed it on tour, was also the basis for Chaplin's 1915 film, A Night in the Show.

-Karno's comedy companies were the basis of a trilogy of novels by Chris England.
+Karno's comedy companies were the basis of a trilogy of novels, The Fun Factory, by Chris England.